 The inside cover lists 20 “Large Etchings Printed in Color,” all of which were copyrighted between 1914 and 1921 and published by Alfred Bell & Co. in limited editions authorized by the Printsellers’ Association or its successor, the Fine Art Trade Guild.
 (It is interesting that, for the most part, the etchings described as "not now obtainable in London" in an announcement for a 1919 exhibition of Brewer's etchings in Melbourne, Australia, are not among the etchings advertised in this booklet.)

-After a page of promotional text, the following 10 pages show thumbnail images of FATG-authorized editions mostly published in 1922-1925 (there are also three thumbnails of earlier etchings listed on the inside cover).
+After a page of promotional text, the following 10 pages show 29 thumbnail images of FATG-authorized editions mostly published in 1922-1925 (but including three earlier etchings listed on the inside cover).
 Twelve of these etchings are from his “Blue Hour” series.

 There is a difference between the prices listed in guineas in the FATG archives and the prices in this catalog.
 The largest color etchings were priced at 8 guineas by Alfred Bell & Co. (which would work out to $375 today), while the $44 cost of similar etchings in this booklet would now be about $600.
 The difference might be in the markup for a U.S. distributor and include the cost of shipping the etchings overseas.